-4. Cash Equivalents and Marketable Securities
+5. Cash Equivalents and Marketable Securities

-As of December 31, 2016, all of the Company's marketable securities are classified as available-for-sale and are scheduled to mature within 4.7 years.
-At December 31, 2016 and 2015, the Company's cash equivalents and marketable securities are detailed below (in thousands).
-There were no investments at December 31, 2014.
+As of December 31, 2017, all of the Company's marketable securities are classified as available-for-sale and are scheduled to mature within 3.7 years.
+At December 31, 2017 and 2016, the Company's cash equivalents and marketable securities are detailed below (in thousands).